 What do the Assay Range Low and Assay Range High indicate on the data entry screen?

-The assay ranges in the chart represent the published ranges listed on each product assay and are specific to each parameter, level and instrument.
-When the lab’s mean or SD for a parameter falls outside of the published assay range, the entire parameter column will turn purple to indicate the data should be reviewed for accuracy.
-Data that is flagged purple will remain as part of the overall lab and group calculations.
+Assay ranges in the chart are the published ranges listed for each product assay and are specific to each parameter, level and instrument.
+When a lab’s mean or SD for a parameter falls outside of the published assay range, the entire parameter column will turn purple to indicate the data should be reviewed for accuracy.
+Data that is flagged purple will remain part of the overall lab and group calculations.

 What does the purple column highlight indicate on the submission screen?

-A parameter column will highlight in purple when the lab’s calculated Mean falls outside of the published assay range or when the lab’s SD for a parameter exceeds the published assay range.
-For example, data entered on Day 1 and 2 for the WBC parameter is 8.8 and 9.6 respectively.
-One data point is within the assay range and one is high/out of the assay range, however the overall mean of 9.2 is still within the assay range (7.4 – 9.4).
-On Day 3, a WBC value of 10.0 is entered and resulted in a calculated mean of 9.5, which is high/out of the assay range.
-The calculated mean of 10.0 triggers a flag for the WBC parameter and data should be reviewed for any anomalies, shifts or trends or any erroneous data.
+A parameter column will be highlighted in purple when a lab’s calculated mean falls outside of the published assay range or when a lab’s standard deviation (SD) for a parameter exceeds the published assay range.
+For example, if data entered on Day 1 and 2 for the WBC parameter is 8.8 and 9.6, respectively, one data point is within the assay range, and one is high/out of the assay range.
+However, the overall mean of 9.2 is still within the assay range (7.4 – 9.4).
+The addition of WBC value of 10.0 for Day 3 would result in a calculated mean of 9.5, which is high/out of the assay range.
+This high calculated mean would trigger a flag for the WBC parameter and suggests that the data should be reviewed for any anomalies, shifts or trends.

 How do I hide and show the Assay and Month to Date Information charts on the data submission screen?

 The data submission screen includes two information charts that can be adjusted if needed.
 Click to Collapse arrow will hide the chart and provide more room on the screen for data entry.
 Click to Expand arrow will display all the data in the chart to aide in data review.
 The flagging features will be active at all times, regardless of the screen display selections.